jwadhams/json-logic-js/README.md

 ```

 ### Always and Never
 Sometimes the rule you want to process is "Always" or "Never."
-If `jsonLogic()` is called with a non-object, it just returns it.
+If the first parameter passed to `jsonLogic` is a non-object, non-associative-array, it is returned immediately.

 ```js
 //Always